Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Minor Results and Conjectures

 Indeed, we could not find any contribution function that satisfies proximity with respect to any semantics (leaving the case for $\ctrbgempty$ and EBT open).
 Hence, we opted to exclude proximity from our main list of principles. \begin{proposition} $\ctrbrempty$, $\ctrbriempty$, and $\ctrbsempty$ violate proximity w.r.t.\ QE, DFQuAD, SD-DFQuAD, EB and EBT semantics; $\ctrbgempty$ violates proximity w.r.t.\ QE, DFQuAD, SD-DFQuAD, and EB semantics. \end{proposition} The proofs are provided in the appendix.
 We leave questions whether $\ctrbgempty$ satisfies or violates proximity with respect to EBT semantics for future work.

 We speculate that proximity may be satisfied by the Shapley values-based contribution function $\ctrbsempty$ with respect to some semantics in special cases.
-By the assumptions of proximity, the argument $\argc$ that is closer to the topic argument $\arga$ is on every path from $\argb$ to $\argc$.
+By the assumptions of proximity, an argument $\argc$ that is closer to the topic argument $\arga$ is on every path from $\argb$ to $\argc$.
 This means that if we have a ``coalition'' of arguments that does not contain $\argc$, then adding $\argb$ will not result in a marginal contribution.
 For the special case of an argumentation framework in which $\arga$, $\argb$, and $\argc$ are connected only via the support relation of the QBAG one would expect that if the coalition of arguments does contain $\argc$ and adding $\argb$ results in a marginal contribution, then adding $\argc$ to the coalition where we replace $\argc$ with $\argb$ will result in an absolute marginal contribution that is at least as large.
-As a prerequisite for our conjecture, let us define the notion of a \emph{pure support path}. \begin{definition}[Paths and Pure Support Paths] Given a QBAG $\QBAG$ and $\arga, \argb \in \Args$, a path from $\arga$ to $\argb$ is a path from $\arga$ to $\argb$ in the directed graph $(\Args, \Att \cup \Supp)$.
-A path $\arga$ to $\argb$ is a pure support path iff it is a path in the directed graph $(\Att, \Supp)$ and no edge occurring in the path is in $\Att$. \end{definition} Let us now provide the conjecture, assuming that we can define principle satisfaction with respect to a class of QBAGs. \begin{conjecture} $\ctrbsempty$ satisfies proximity w.r.t.
-QE, DFQuAD, SD-DFQuAD, EB, and EBT semantics, given the class of QBAGs for which it holds for every QBAG $G = \QBAG$ that $\forall \argb, \argc \in \Args$ that all paths from $\argb$ to $\argc$ are pure support paths. \end{conjecture}
+As a prerequisite for our conjecture, let us define the notion of a \emph{pure support path}. \begin{definition}[Pure Support Paths] Given a QBAG $\QBAG$ and $\arga, \argb \in \Args$, a path $\arga$ to $\argb$ is a pure support path iff it is a path in the directed graph $(\Args, \Supp)$. \end{definition} Note that by definition of a QBAG support and attack relations are disjoint, so no edge occurring in a pure support path $\arga$ to $\argb$ is in $\Att$.

+Let us now provide the conjecture, assuming that we can define principle satisfaction with respect to arguments with specific graph-topological properties. \begin{conjecture} $\ctrbsempty$ satisfies proximity w.r.t.
+QE, DFQuAD, SD-DFQuAD, EB, and EBT semantics, for contributors $\argx \in \Args$ and topic arguments $\arga \in \Args$ for which it holds that all paths from $\argx$ to $\arga$ are pure support paths. \end{conjecture}